mozilla/bugbot/README.rst

         }
     }

-The person requesting the round robin schedule should provide the URL of the calendar's `.ics` file.
+The person requesting the round robin schedule must provide the URL of the calendar's `.ics` file.

+In the calendar, the title of the events must be the full name of triage owner as it appears in Phonebook.

+And then you just have to add an entry in `auto_nag/scripts/config/tools.json <https://github.com/mozilla/relman-auto-nag/blob/master/auto_nag/scripts/configs/tools.json#L2>`_ in the round-robin section.

+Once everything is set-up you can make a PR similar too https://github.com/mozilla/relman-auto-nag/pull/858/files

 Running on a server
 -------------------